-Given a LTI system (2) the corresponding transfer matrix from u to y is defined as with $s \in \mathbb{C}$ .
-U(s) and Y(s) are the Laplace transforms of u(t) and y(t) with zero initial condition (x(0) = 0), and
+Given a LTI system (4) the corresponding transfer matrix from u to y is defined as where $s \in \mathbb{C}$ .
+If we denote with U(s) and Y(s) the Laplace transforms of u(t) and y(t), then it is when the initial condition of system (4) is x(0) = 0.
+For SISO system (7) is called transfer function and it is equal to the Laplace transform of the impulsive response of system (4) with zero initial condition.